themejuice/tj/README.md

 ```

 ### Watching and compiling assets:
 Use this to watch and compile assets with your preferred build tool, whether that be [Grunt](https://github.com/gruntjs/grunt), [Gulp](https://github.com/gulpjs/gulp), [Guard](https://github.com/guard/guard), or whatever.
-This is simply a wrapper for whatever command is in your `tj.yml` file.
+This is simply a wrapper for whatever command is in your config file.
 ```bash
 tj watch # Aliases: assets dev build
 ```

 ### Managing development environment:
 Use this to easily manage your [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) development environment.
-This is simply a wrapper for Vagrant commands executed within your VVV path.
+This is simply a wrapper for Vagrant commands executed within your VM path.
 ```bash
 tj vm # Aliases: vagrant vvv
 ```